mattshoe/kernl/docs/kernl/INVALIDATION_STRATEGY.md

 ### `data object LazyRefresh : InvalidationStrategy`
 A strategy where data is refreshed only when it is next requested.
-This approach delays the refresh operation until the data is needed, reducing unnecessary refreshes.
+This approach triggers a refresh operation once the data is requested after it has been invalidated, reducing unnecessary refreshes.

 **Use Case:** Use this strategy to balance resource usage and data freshness, ensuring data is refreshed only when needed.
 - **Scenario:** Suitable for applications where resource usage needs to be minimized, and data can be slightly out-of-date until accessed.